About Matt DeKrey

 I've worked in a large number of industries, including game development, advertising, eDiscovery, e-commerce, robotics, and more.
 Applying old patterns in new ways is exciting, and leads to innovations or surprise flexibility for products and teams I work with.

-Software engineering itself is a craft that we, as developers, are still learning.
+I believe that software engineering itself is a craft that we, as developers, are still learning.
 It's too new of an industry for anyone to have learned the right way to solve even the tasks they're familiar with, let alone all of the problems that could be encountered.
 I try to remember this as I work with other developers, as everyone has to learn the "common knowledge" at some point.
 Learning is an exciting thing, whether you're the one doing the learning or merely being the catalyst.
 Understanding how computers work and the study of the patterns that arise in development can be treated as a science, and it is beneficial to do so, but most companies approach it more like hiring expert and apprentice craftsmen.
 As a result, the impostor syndrome is inherent with this young industry.
 And, of course, I'm still learning, too.
 So don't be surprised when I am so ready to admit that I don't know.